/

 What is resource analysis?

-People-focused resource analysis usually involves looking at data from a resource management tool to answer questions like:
+People-focused resource analysis is about putting your resource manager skills to use, looking at data from a resource management tool, and answering questions like:

 • Do we have the capacity to handle this project?